 When taking a sustainable approach to gardening, it is important to consider the resources available, such as soil, water, and sunlight, and how to make the most of them.
 It is also important to think about reducing the environmental impact of gardening, such as limiting waste and using resources.
 To do this, it is necessary to make informed decisions about what plants to grow, how to manage weeds, and how to maintain the soil.

 This article will discuss the eight key principles of sustainable gardening.
-We will look at how to utilize native plants, practice natural weed control, choose the right soil, conserve water, intercrop, reduce pests, and utilize natural fertilizers.
+We will look at how to utilize native plants, practice natural weed control, choose the right soil, conserve water, intercrop, reduce pests, and use natural fertilizers.
 We will also discuss why sustainable gardening is important and the benefits it can bring.
 By following these principles, gardeners can create a beautiful and eco-friendly garden.

 Utilizing Native Plants